Banabyte/server-rules/README.md

-## just a test for getting data via next.js
+## Rules repo for our servers
+Updates automatically get fetched by the website just push them ;)